SERVER, NETWORK DEVICE AND ENDPOINT PASSWORDS WHERE YOU WANT THEM

-The first step toward protecting access to critical account passwords is bringing them under management of Centrify Infrastructure Services, where your server and network device passwords are securely stored and managed.
+The first step toward protecting access to critical account passwords is bringing them under management of Centrify Privileged Access Service, where your server and network device passwords are securely stored and managed.
+To assure the highest level of security, Centrify leverages government-grade encryption for secure storage.

-Infrastructure Services creates an exclusive AES 256-bit encryption key for each tenant used to individually encrypt account passwords before being stored.
-Passwords are never stored, replicated or transmitted in the clear, regardless of whether the customer installs and manages their own instance of Infrastructure Services or deploys the Centrify cloud service.
-Centrify couples these encryption controls with stringent multi-layered cloud security and certifications (such as SOC 2, TRUSTe, and Microsoft Azure certifications that include FEDRAMP, CSA, and G-Cloud) to deliver the best protection for these sensitive passwords from a cloud service.
+Centrify Privileged Access Service creates an exclusive AES 256-bit encryption key for each tenant used to individually encrypt account passwords before being stored.
+Passwords are never stored, replicated or transmitted in the clear, regardless of whether the customer installs and manages their own instance of Centrify Privileged Access Service or subscribes to the Centrify Cloud Service.
+Centrify couples these encryption controls with stringent multi-layered cloud security and certifications (such as SOC 2, TRUSTe, as well as AWS and Microsoft Azure certifications that include FedRAMP, CSA, and G-Cloud) to deliver the best protection for these sensitive passwords from a cloud service perspective.

-Setup is quick and simple — create a SafeNet KeySecure instance and configuration in Infrastructure Services, SSL keys, and migrate existing passwords to KeySecure.
+Setup is quick and simple: create a SafeNet KeySecure instance and its matching configuration in the Centrify Privileged Access Service, generate SSL keys and then migrate the existing passwords to SafeNet KeySecure.

-Simple configuration - password migration between Centrify and SafeNet
+- Simple configuration — password migration between Centrify and Gemalto SafeNet.